byanthny/.dotfiles/README.md

-# .dotfiles [in progress]
+# .dotfiles
+use at your own risk.
-my config files and other setup related information. use at your own risk.
+my config files and other setup related information.

 ## files
 - .gitconfig - git